With Robert L. Hicks, Bradley C. Parks, and J. Timmons Roberts. Oxford University Press, 2008, 368 pages.

 “Controlling coalitions: Social lending at the multilateral development banks,” with Mona M. Lyne and Daniel L. Nielson.
 Review of International Organizations, Volume 4, Number 4: 407-433, 2009.

 "Has Foreign Aid Been Greened?" with Brad Parks*, Timmons Roberts, and Rob Hicks.
-Environment: Science and Policy for Sustainable Development, January/February issue, 2009.
+Environment: Science and Policy for Sustainable Development.
+January/February, 2009.
+Reprinted in Green Planet Blues: Four Decades of Global Environmental Politics.
+Edited by Ken Conca and Geoff Debelko, Westview Press, 2010.

-“Delegation Success and Policy Failure: Collective Delegation and the Search for Iraqi Weapons of Mass Destruction,” Law and Contemporary Problems, Vol. 71: 283, Winter 2008.
+“Delegation Success and Policy Failure: Collective Delegation and the Search for Iraqi Weapons of Mass Destruction,” Law and Contemporary Problems, Volume 71, Number 1: 283, Winter 2008.

 “Women in International Relations,” with Daniel Maliniak*, Amy Oakes, and Susan Peterson.
-Politics and Gender, 4(1) 2008.
+Politics and Gender, Volume 4, Issue 1 2008.

 “Divided Discipline?
 Comparing Views of U.S. and Canadian IR Scholars,” with Michael Lipson, Dan Maliniak*, Amy Oakes, and Sue Peterson.
-International Journal, Spring 2007.
+International Journal, Volume 62, Number 2, Spring 2007.

 “Schoolhouse Rock: Pedagogy, Politics, and Pop,” International Studies Perspectives, February 2007.